-Rosemary studied at Canterbury and Bideford Colleges of Art.
-She taught GCE ‘O’ level and recreational art and first exhibited in the West Country in the early 1970s.
-She has had work accepted by the Royal Academy and New English Art Club.
+Studied at Canterbury and Bideford Colleges of Art.
+Taught GCE ‘O’ level and recreational art.
+First exhibited in the West country in the early 1970’s.
+Has had work accepted by the Royal Academy and New English Art Club.
 Exhibited in Norfolk, Suffolk, Yorkshire and London.
 Several works are in collections abroad.
-She returned to teaching for Adult Education & private classes in 1998 and tutored art courses in Switzerland.
-Rosemary has studios in Norfolk and Suffolk.
+Returned to teaching Adult Education & private classes in 1998.
+Tutored art course in Switzerland.
+Now retired from teaching.
+Has studios in Norfolk and Suffolk.

 I work in gouache, acrylic, oil, pastel and mixed media in a wide range of subjects.
 I keep my styles of painting open so as to have fresh ways of expressing myself and not become someone who churns out the same old thing.
 I derive great pleasure from incorporating animal and human figures into my work as they go about their daily work or play, often using humour to lighten situations.

 A fascination with both positive and negative shapes and how they relate in space plus a desire to explore surfaces and underlying textures are sometimes the inspiration; or it can come from a visual form, colour, music or poetry.

 Thompsons Gallery, Aldeburgh

 City Gallery, London.

 New Grafton, London.

 Kentmere House, York.

 Her work and garden have featured in: